opea-project/GenAIExamples/ChatQnA/benchmark/accuracy/README.md

 Use below command to run the evaluation, please note that for the first run, argument `--ingest_docs` should be added in the command to ingest the documents into the vector database, while for the subsequent run, this argument should be omitted.
 Set `--retrieval_metrics` to get retrieval related metrics (MRR@10/MAP@10/Hits@10/Hits@4).
 Set `--ragas_metrics` and `--llm_endpoint` to get end-to-end rag pipeline metrics (faithfulness/answer_relevancy/...), which are judged by LLMs.
 We set `--limits` is 100 as default, which means only 100 examples are evaluated by llm-as-judge as it is very time consuming.

-If you are using docker compose to deploy RAG system, you can simply run the evaluation as following:
+If you are using docker compose to deploy `ChatQnA` system, you can simply run the evaluation as following:
 ```bash
 python eval_multihop.py --docs_path MultiHop-RAG/dataset/corpus.json  --dataset_path MultiHop-RAG/dataset/MultiHopRAG.json --ingest_docs --retrieval_metrics --ragas_metrics --llm_endpoint http://{llm_as_judge_ip}:{llm_as_judge_port}/generate
 ```

-If you are using Kubernetes manifest/helm to deploy RAG system, you must specify more arguments as following:
+If you are using Kubernetes manifest/helm to deploy `ChatQnA` system, you must specify more arguments as following:
 ```bash
 python eval_multihop.py --docs_path MultiHop-RAG/dataset/corpus.json  --dataset_path MultiHop-RAG/dataset/MultiHopRAG.json --ingest_docs --retrieval_metrics --ragas_metrics --llm_endpoint http://{llm_as_judge_ip}:{llm_as_judge_port}/generate --database_endpoint http://{your_dataprep_ip}:{your_dataprep_port}/v1/dataprep --embedding_endpoint http://{your_embedding_ip}:{your_embedding_port}/v1/embeddings --tei_embedding_endpoint http://{your_tei_embedding_ip}:{your_tei_embedding_port} --retrieval_endpoint http://{your_retrieval_ip}:{your_retrieval_port}/v1/retrieval --service_url http://{your_chatqna_ip}:{your_chatqna_port}/v1/chatqna
 ```